-The intention of the ice etiquette rules is to benefit all skaters by creating greater ice awareness for safety and good practice sessions.
-FHFSC requires all skaters to understand and follow these rules on the ice.
-Please note the FHFSC Director will review sessions with respect to these rules and will talk to skaters and coaches.
-Skaters who do not comply may be asked to leave the session.
+Forest Hill FSC requires all skaters, coaches & parents/guardians to understand and follow these rules on the ice.
+Please note the Skating Director will review sessions with respect to these rules and will enforce them when it is deemed necessary.
+Skaters, coaches or parents/guardians who do not comply may be asked to leave the session.

 - The parent/guardian and coach must assure themselves that the skater understands the ice rules and etiquette prior to skating on FHFSC sessions.

-- Children 8 years of age or younger must be accompanied at the rink by an adult at all times.
+- Children 8 years of age or younger must be accompanied at the rink by a parent/guardian (a coach does not count) at all times.